 Whether you're sick or healthy, wash your hands before brushing your teeth to prevent transferring germs to your mouth.

 Use common sense and implement some basic hygiene routines to keep your mouth as clean as possible.
-Scheduling regular appointments with your dentist will also ensure your teeth stay healthy.
+Scheduling regular appointments with your dentist will also ensure that your teeth stay healthy.